GSA/challenges-and-prizes/_historical-challenges/samhsa-opioid-recovery-app-challenge.md

-  audio or visual performance, including but not limited to music, dance, or other performing art, third-party copyrighted material or trademarks, unless the Contestant has written permission to use such material.    (vi) The Submission must not use HHS''s or SAMHSA''s logos or official seals and must not claim endorsement.    <strong>D.
+  audio or visual performance, including but not limited to music, dance, or other performing art, third-party copyrighted material or trademarks, unless the Contestant has written permission to use such material.    (vi) The Submission must not use HHS''s or SAMHSA''s logos or official seals and must not claim endorsement.    <br><strong>D.
   Application Requirements</strong>    In addition to the requirements described above in Sections 5(A) – 5(C):    (i) The Application must be able to be successfully installed and capable of running consistently as described on the platform for